A Força do Querer

 A Força do Querer (English title: Edge of Desire, lit.
-'The Force of Wanting') is a Brazilian telenovela produced and aired by TV Globo.
-It was created by Glória Perez, directed by Rogério Gomes and Pedro Vasconcellos.
-It premiered on 3 April 2017, replacing A Lei do Amor.
-The show ran for 29 weeks with a total of 172 episodes and ended on 20 October 2017, being replaced by O Outro Lado do Paraíso.
+'The Force of Wanting') is a Brazilian telenovela produced and aired by Rede Globo from 3 April 2017 to 20 October 2017.
+Written by Glória Perez, directed by Rogério Gomes and Pedro Vasconcellos.

 The telenovela features an ensemble cast of Isis Valverde, Marco Pigossi, Fiuk, Bruna Linzmeyer, Paolla Oliveira, Juliana Paes, Emilio Dantas, Rodrigo Lombardi, Débora Falabella, Dan Stulbach, Lilia Cabral and Maria Fernanda Cândido.

-The show deals with contemporary themes that affect modern Brazilian culture, such as drug trafficking, gambling and transsexuality, and has received positive reception from viewers and critics.
-The show achieved an average viewership of 36 points in the much-coveted 9 pm time slot.
+The show addresses contemporary themes that affect modern Brazilian culture, such as drug trafficking, gambling and transgender sexuality, and has received positive reception from viewers and critics.

 Production

 In April 2016, Glória Perez announced her next telenovela, due to premiere in the first half of 2017.
 She also stated that it would be different from the ones she had produced in the previous 20 years, which featured different settings and culture-oriented storylines.
 A Força do Querer mainly features romance and is entirely shot in Brazil.
 Originally titled À Flor da Pele during early stages of production, it was changed to Flor do Querer in November 2016 and to the current title in December 2016.